ash2q/into_madness/README.md

 Within the menu, X is confirm and Z is to go back (or exit).

-In the overworld, the controller layout is:
+In the dungeon, the controller layout is:

 * Z -- gear and equip menu
 * X -- item menu